Why Choose a Wedding in the Cook Islands

 A word of advice though, is if you are having a large group of family and friends attend your wedding in the Cook Islands, it is our experience at Sea Change Villas that it is worth considering having your accommodation separate from them, as you don’t want to be the centre of attention all the time, be the tour guide every day, or party all night long, and will want to be able to escape to the privacy of your own villa at times.

 The actual cost of the wedding ceremony varies depending on what you want.
-A very simple wedding package comes in a little under a NZD1, 000 and includes your wedding coordinator and the arranging of the wedding licence, the celebrant, bouquets and a straightforward beach ceremony.
+A very simple wedding package comes in around NZD1,600 and includes your wedding coordinator and the arranging of the wedding licence, the celebrant, bouquets and a straightforward beach ceremony.
 You can have some or all of the ‘add ons’, which include pre and post wedding photo shoots that take you around the island, a filmed DVD of proceedings, archways and petals, drummers, serenaders, or island quartets, and a warrior to lead or carry the bride, which can bring the total cost up to around NZD4,000 for the lot.

 Hopefully this is helpful to you in your decision making process.
 Our team at Sea Change Villas are more than happy to assist you with any further enquiries or information with regards to planning your wedding in the Cook Islands, or any other questions you may have about our accommodation.
 We recognize that your wedding is that very special romantic occasion that needs to be perfect, and we are confident that the Cook islands will live up to all your expectations, and leave you with wonderful memories of your special wedding and honeymoon.